Kids will go wild for this majestic jungle musical

-The posters have been plastered around the London Underground for 12 years – long enough for this show to rack up 5,000 performances – but nothing prepares you for the sheer impact of 'The Lion King's opening sequence.
+The posters have been plastered around the London Underground for years – long enough for this show to become the most successful musical of all time – but nothing prepares you for the sheer impact of 'The Lion King's opening sequence.

 With the surge of 'Circle Of Life' reverberating through your chest, Julie Taymor's animal creations march on, species by species.
 Gazelles spring, birds swoop and an elephant and her child lumber through the stalls.
 It's a cacophonous cavalcade that genuinely stops you breathing.
 You'd think Noah's Ark had emptied onto the stage.

 For a global blockbuster, 'The Lion King's absolute theatricality is astonishing.
 Techniques from all over the world – African masks, Japanese Kabuki costumes, Malaysian shadow puppetry – are smashed together in an explosion of spectacle.
 It's perfect for a musical, allowing both distinct flavours and an eclectic carnival spirit.

 Admittedly, things deflate when it sacrifices this defiant originality for subservient approximation of the film.
 Timon and Pumba (Damian Baldet and Keith Bookman), though impressively like their screen counterparts, step into the savannah from a different dimension.

 The hyena-infested elephant's graveyard swaps menace for goofiness and the famous stampede scene, so delicately handled and moving in the film, is merely ticked off with a sigh of relief.